Trusted

 Lockdrops

-A lockdrop is a token distribution mechanism utilized by decentralized autonomous organizations (DAO) and cryptocurrency projects to distribute their new tokens.
+A lockdrop is a token distribution mechanism utilized by decentralized autonomous organizations (DAO) and crypto projects to distribute their new tokens.
 This mechanism differs from an airdrop in that tokens are exclusively provided to individuals who express their interest in the project by locking up their existing tokens.

 Investors

 Token distribution can incorporate strategic partnerships and investors who contribute valuable resources, expertise, or market access to the project.
-This approach not only secures valuable support but also facilitates the formation of a network comprising stakeholders who can actively contribute to the project’s growth and adoption.
-By fostering mutually beneficial relationships, this strategy enhances the project’s potential for success and long-term sustainability.
+This approach secures valuable support and facilitates the formation of a network of stakeholders who can actively contribute to the project’s growth and adoption.

 Token supply and value

 Supply and value are essential considerations in crypto tokenomics.
 Effective supply management is crucial for crypto projects, as it directly impacts the token’s price in the following manners: an increase in token supply, combined with unchanged demand, results in a price decrease.
+Conversely, a decrease in token supply, with demand remaining constant, typically leads to an increase in price.

 • Circulating supply: Circulating supply refers to the publicly available and actively traded amount of cryptocurrency coins or tokens in the market.
 The circulating supply of a crypto asset can vary over time.
-For instance, bitcoin’s circulating supply gradually increases until it peaks at the maximum supply of 21 million coins.
+For instance, Bitcoin’s circulating supply gradually increases until it peaks at the maximum supply of 21 million coins.
 It’s important to note that the circulating supply represents the coins accessible to the public and should not be confused with the total supply or maximum supply.

 • Maximum supply: Maximum supply refers to the ultimate number of the project’s tokens that will ever be minted.
 It can be limited or unlimited.